 Download the document

-Established by the Marine National Facility Steering Committee (MNF SC), the Reserach Advisory Committee (RAC) provides advice to the MNF SC on research proposals under the Merit Assessment Process and other matters requiring expertise as needed.
+Established by the Marine National Facility Steering Committee (MNF SC), the National Benefit Advisory Committee (NBAC) provides advice to the MNF SC on the Research Benefit of research proposals under the Merit Assessment Process and any other matters requiring expertise as needed.

-The number and composition of members on the RAC is determined by the MNF SC and can change from time to time.
-The RAC comprises of:
+The number and composition of members on the NBAC is determined by the MNF SC and can change from time to time.
+The NBAC comprises of:

-- a Chair selected by the MNF SC and that meets the criteria in Section 4 and
+- a Chair selected by the Steering Committee and that meets the criteria in Section 4 and

-- no fewer than four ordinary members that and that meet the criteri in Section 4.
+- no fewer than four ordinary members and that meet the criteria in Section 4.

 The Committee would generally not comprise more than eight ordinary members.